 - Mandatory Internal Complaints Committee (ICC):

 Employers must set up an Internal Complaints Committee to address complaints of sexual harassment.
-ICC is responsible for receiving and investigating complaints and recommending actions against the accused.
+Hence, ICC is responsible for receiving and investigating complaints and recommending actions against the accused.

 - Timeframe for Resolution:

-The Act stipulates that complaints must be resolved within 90 days from the date of filing.
+The Act further stipulates that complaints must be resolved within 90 days from the date of filing.
 An extension of time can be granted in certain circumstances.

 - Protection of Complainants and Witnesses:

-The Act ensures protection for the complainant and witnesses against any retaliation or adverse action for filing a complaint or participating in the investigation.
+Moreover, the Act ensures protection for the complainant and witnesses against any retaliation or adverse action for filing a complaint or participating in the investigation.

 - Penalties for Non-Compliance:

-Failure to comply with the act’s provisions could result in penalties, including fines.
+Additionally, failure to comply with the act’s provisions could result in penalties, including fines.

 List of District Officers (DO) Address